innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 Kermit : eats : worms
 ```

-## More General Forms of Rules
+## More general forms of rules

-So far we have focused on reasoning about "facts" in the form of statements with the form  *subject predicate object*.
+So far we have focused on reasoning about ‘facts’ in the form of statements with the form *subject predicate object*.

 But this actally represents a more complicated form of reasoning than the rules engine actually employs because the *atomic* smallest possible facts are not the *subject predicate object* triples at all, they are the individual properties: `{subject: SUBJECT}`, `{'predicate': PREDICATE}` and `{object: OBJECT}`.
+<font color='red'>JD: in the above, in `{'predicate': PREDICATE}` should predicate be in quote marks?
+(Compare with subject and object.)</font>

-### Facts versus Events
+### Facts versus events

-Facts persist, events are retracted once they have been evaluated.
+Facts persist, whereas events are retracted once they have been evaluated.
 Events are particularly useful in a robotics context, where we may want to respond to repeated sensor events.

 For example, imagine a case where we want to avoid a red line, because red lines indicate danger.